Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 2. **hist**: used to visualize historical data (W5e5).
 Trend analysis can be performed
 3. **proj**: used to visualize future projections.
 Bias-correction can be performed automatically as well as trend analysis
 4. **climate_change_signal**: used to visualize climate change signal and agreement in the sign of the climate change signal calculated as described by the IPCC
+5. **trends**: used to visualize trends for spatially aggregated data.

 ## load_data function